 If you want to study at PNCA for a short-term (semester or year) exchange, please visit our International Office for more information.

-As part of the #YouAreWelcomeHere We offer two annual, renewable scholarships that cover a minimum of 50% tuition.
-We support #YouAreWelcomeHere's goals of providing increased access to higher education in the U.S. for talented international students to develop future world leaders who will advance intercultural understanding.
+As part of the #YouAreWelcomeHere campaign, PNCA will offer two annual, renewable scholarships that cover 50% of tuition.
+We support #YouAreWelcomeHere's goals of providing increased access to higher education in the U.S. for international students who will advance intercultural understanding.